wheresalice/ansible-playbooks/README.md

 # Ansible Playbooks

 This repository configures the base setup for servers that @wheresalice manages.
-This currently just includes services.wheresalice.info

-Everything running on services.wheresalice.info is in docker and comes from a separate private git repository (it unfortunately requires some hardcoded passwords for now)
+* shell.wheresalice.info
+* services.wheresalice.info

 ## Onboarding

+Note that I probably won't approve this unless I already know you

+### services.wheresalice.info

 1. Raise an issue to request access, which will include the private git repo for managing docker compose
 2. Raise a PR to get yourself added to `group_vars/wheresalice.yml` to get ssh access to the servers

-Note that I probably won't approve this unless I already know you
+### shell.wheresalice.info

+1. Raise a PR to get yourself added to `group_vars/shells.yml` to get ssh access to the servers
+2. (optional) Raise an issue to get access to the git repo for the terraform code and terraform cloud account - you're unlikely to actually need this, it never really changes

+Groups should be empty unless you need to manage the server

 ## Using this repository